WickedLukas/nvidia-tuner/README.md

 ## Run on startup

-1. Download the binary file.
+1. Download the binary file from [the latest release](https://github.com/WickedLukas/nvidia-tuner/releases).
 2. Copy it to `/usr/local/sbin/`.
 3. Create the systemd service file `/etc/systemd/system/nvidia-tuner.service` with the following content: